Pacopq33/SolanaDEV/v0-web3-game-development/README.md

 - **5-Tier Planet System**: Explore planets from Tier 1 to Tier 5, each with increasing difficulty and rewards
 - **Mining Expeditions**: Deploy your fleet to mine resources and earn $DST tokens
 - **Marketplace**: Buy and sell NFT ships and drones with other players
+- **Quick World Explorer**: Simulate expedition outcomes with live Solana devnet connectivity before committing your fleet
+- **Localization**: Instantly switch between English, Español, and 中文 from anywhere in the app

 ### Tokenomics
 - **$GXY (Governance Token)**: Used for staking, governance, and premium features